Tarela/ncHMR_detector/README.md

 The alpha parameters for elasticNet, choose from 0~1, 1 for lasso and 0 for ridge, default is 0.5
 -  -\-LambdaChoice=LAMBDACHOICE
 Solution to determine Lambda (choose from 1se and min, default is 1se. "min" is the value at which the minimal mean squared error is achieved and "1se" is for the most regularized model whose mean squared error is within one standard error of the minimal.)
+-  -\-Rsquare=RCUTOFF
+Cutoff of Rsquare in uni-variate linear regression step, choose from 0~1, default is 0.1.
+The suggested Rsquare cutoff for mode:signal is 0.05.
 -  -\-TopNcofactors=TOPNCOFACTORS
 TopN predicted co-factors with highest association with non-classic function is reported (choose any number or all(default) to report topN predicted co-factors that pass the thresholds)
 -  -\-overwrite